Frequently Asked Questions

 Always consult with your own doctor if you are not sure.

-No, the owner takes the welfare of the rafters very seriously and is worried that younger children may not enjoy the high adventure trip and it is difficult for them to keep up with the paddling required so would be unfair to them and our other guests.
+No. The owner takes the welfare of the rafters very seriously and is worried that younger children may not enjoy the High Adventure Trip.
+Furthermore, it is difficult for them to keep up with the paddling required so it would be unfair to them and our other guests.

-No, as noted above the life jackets we use are specific to the type of whitewater.
+No. As noted above, the life jackets we use are specific to the whitewater in the region.
 Typical boating life jackets are not going to work.
-The jacket selected for us has a minimum weight of 90lbs to work correctly.
+The life jacket selected for us has a minimum weight of 90lbs to work correctly.